percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 } TunnelMessage;
 ```

+version indicates the version of this protocol.
+>Editor's Note: Do we start with version 0 or version 1?
 MsgType is represented by a single octet value.

 The four possible message types are defined as following.